antononcube/SimplifiedMachineLearningWorkflows-book/Tutorials/WolframU-DataTransformation-workflows/README.md

     - Data gathering/harvesting
     - Data ingestion by parsing of, say, XML structures
     - Date-time specific transformations
-    - Natural text specific transformation
+    - Natural text specific transformations
     - Etc.

 - What are the simplifying assumptions about the targeted data and transformations?
   - Tabular data and collections of tabular data.
 (E.g. lists of datasets.)
   - Transformation workflows that can be expressed with a certain "standard" or "well-known" subset of SQL.
+  - The flow chart given below illustrates well the targeted DT.

 - Do these workflows apply to other programming languages and/or data systems?
-  - Yes, we target multiple "data science" programming languages.
+  - Yes, with the presented DT know-how we target multiple "data science" programming languages.

 - Are additional packages needed to run the codes?
   - Yes and no: depends on the target data transformation system.
   - Sometimes the WL code uses Wolfram Function Repository functions.

-- Are there similar tutorials specialized to other programming languages or packages?
+- Are there similar tutorials dedicated to other programming languages or packages?
   - Yes, many.
 Both for WL and the rest (Julia/Python/R.)
-  - That said, in this tutorial we use a certain simplified and streamlined data-and-transformations model that allows cross-system, transferable know-how and workflows to be developed.
+  - That said, in this tutorial we use a certain simplified and streamlined data-and-transformations model that allows the development of cross-system, transferable know-how and workflows.

-- What the most important concepts for a newcomer to data wrangling?
+- What are the most important concepts for a newcomer to data wrangling?
-  - Cross tabulation (or contingency matrices)
+  1. Cross tabulation (or contingency matrices)
+  2. (Inner) joins
+  3. The so called Split-apply-combine pattern
-  - Long form and wide form (or data pivoting)
+  4. Long form and wide form (or data pivoting)
-  - The so called Split-apply-combine pattern

-- How do the considered data transformation workflows relate to well known Machine Learning (ML) workflows?
+- How do the considered DT workflows relate to well known Machine Learning (ML) workflows?
   - Generally speaking, data has to be transformed into formats convenient for the application of ML algorithms.
-    Here
+    How much transformation is needed depends a lot on the host system or targeted ML package(s).
+  - For example, WL has extensive ML data on-boarding functions.
+    ("Encoders" and "decoders" that make the use of Neural Networks more streamlined.)
+    Hence, for using ML in WL less DT is needed.

 - How much is WL used?
   - Approximately 80% we use WL; for illustration purposes we show some of the workflows in other languages.